alyssaong1/WebDev101/README.md

 ![bs-glyphs](img/bs-glyphs.png)

 For a full list of glyphs you can use, refer to [this link](http://www.w3schools.com/bootstrap/bootstrap_ref_comp_glyphs.asp).
 If you feel that Bootstrap's glyphs don't provide you with enough icons for your website, you should definitely check out [Font Awesome](https://fortawesome.github.io/Font-Awesome/).
 They have a much larger range of icons available for you to use - view their list of icons [here](https://fortawesome.github.io/Font-Awesome/icons/).

-### 4. Colour schemes

-Every website should have a colour scheme.
-Picking the colour scheme can be a bit of a challenge, but fortunately we've got some tools that will get you started.

-#### Adobe Color CC

-[Try it out!](https://color.adobe.com) Adobe Color CC allows you to pick your colour scheme based on colour rules, like analogous, monochromatic and complementary.
-After you select a colour rule, try dragging the circles on the colour wheel around - the colour palette automatically readjusts itself according to the colour rule you selected.

-#### Paletton

-[Try it out!](http://paletton.com) Paletton also lets you pick your colour scheme based on colour rules, but with more customization and control available.
-Hover over the various colours and shades in the square palette to view their hex codes.

-- TODO: insert annotated image of how to use paletton

 ### 5. Working with forms